 Since coming to Tech in 1987, Foster has worn several coaching hats.
 He coached the inside linebackers for one year in 1987, then tutored the outside linebackers for the next five seasons.
 Foster assumed responsibility for both sets of linebackers prior to the 1993 season and also took over special teams coaching that year.
 The following year, he coached the inside linebackers and special teams.
 Foster assumed the position of co-defensive coordinator in 1995 and took over as the sole defensive coordinator in ‘96.
 The inside linebackers continue to be his primary responsibility.

 A 1981 graduate of Murray State, Foster was an outstanding strong safety and outside linebacker from 1977 to 1980.
 After two years as a graduate assistant at his alma mater, Foster was elevated to a full-time staff position.
-The Nokomis, Ill., native coached outside linebackers for three seasons before taking over the inside and outside linebackers in 1986.
+The Nokomis, Illinois, native coached outside linebackers for three seasons before taking over the inside and outside linebackers in 1986.
 He also served as MSU’s recruiting coordinator and worked with special teams.

 Foster and his wife Jacqueline have three children: Amy Porter, Grant and Hillary.
-Daughter Amy has a 5-year-old daughter, Jaiden Olivia.
+Daughter Amy has a daughter, Jaiden Olivia.